adnanali282/android-wheels/README.md

 * CircularProgressBar - Progress bar view, supports indeterminate mode
 * FadeDrawable - Drawable with fade effect
 * CsvParser - Parser/encoder of CSV format
+* SnackbarUtils - Tools for making Snackbar from Fragment, Activity, Window or View
 * CommonUtils - Common useful tools
 * and more...